riceissa/breathing/index.md

 # Breathing techniques

+Reminder that none of these techniques will work if you can't breathe through your nose comfortably.
+See the section [Clearing your nose] for how to unblock your nose.

 ## Relaxed silent breathing

-This one is most similar to @rakhimov2013advanced [section 4.6, "Relaxing the diaphragm (Buteyko relaxed breathing exercise)"]. sit upright in a comfortable way. breathe silently through your nose. then just try to make sure the exhale is done in a completely relaxed way, where your whole body (but esp diaphragm) relaxes. you are NOT pushing the air out. just a whole-body relaxation on every exhale. on each exhale scan ONE body part for tenseness. shoulders? torso? legs? etc. just focus on one body part at a time, and try to relax it on the exhale, and keep it relaxed.
+This one is most similar to @rakhimov2013advanced [section 4.6, "Relaxing the diaphragm (Buteyko relaxed breathing exercise)"], but Neil Tranter also has a similar video [@tranter2023relaxed].

+sit upright in a comfortable way. breathe silently through your nose. then just try to make sure the exhale is done in a completely relaxed way, where your whole body (but esp diaphragm) relaxes. you are NOT pushing the air out. just a whole-body relaxation on every exhale. on each exhale scan ONE body part for tenseness. shoulders? torso? legs? etc. just focus on one body part at a time, and try to relax it on the exhale, and keep it relaxed.
 The idea of this exercise is that just by relaxing the exhale, your breathing should slow down and so it actually IS a (mild) reduced breathing exercise even though it just seems like a relaxation one.
 Do this for like 15 mins.
 Attention drifting during the exercise is a GOOD thing. here's why. you want to make sure this style of breathing becomes a HABIT, so you want your mind to drift away from your breath. the important part is that whenever you realize you have drifted and you're aware of your breathing again, to just gently check to make sure you're still doing the completely relaxed exhale, and that your body isn't tense.

+note that i use the word "silent" rather than "quiet" because for a long time i thought my breathing was quiet, but it turned out my breathing was still making quite a bit of noise compared to what i _could_ do. i don't want others to make the same mistake i did. if your hearing is normal, you should not be able to hear your breathing. if you are hard of hearing, then maybe get someone else to check for you.

+the goal is to eventually be breathing in this way all the time. so it's a "technique" but also it is going to become a habit.

 ## Many small breath holds

-@tranter2022 -- the actual exercise starts around 7:46.
+@tranter2022breathhold -- the actual exercise starts around 7:46.

+## Double inhale technique

+you take two relatively quick inhales, then exhale in a relaxed way.

+This one was shown to me by my breathing coach.
+I've found this quite useful for getting my body to relax the exhale. i have no idea why it works, but somehow it's just easier to exhale in a relaxed way from a more full inhale.

 # References {.unnumbered}